sedol1339/l4d2/base/README.md

 If, for example `g_MapScript.AllowTakeDamage()` or `::AllowTakeDamage()` function already existed, Custom VScripts Loader will add it as listener and will allow to create new listeners for the same event.

 The last big problem is VSLib compatibility.
-This library overrides `ScriptMode_OnActivate`, `ScriptMode_OnGameplayStart`, `ScriptMode_SystemCall`, `Update`: all functions that are called after step 4.
+This library completely overrides functions `ScriptMode_OnActivate`, `ScriptMode_OnGameplayStart`, `ScriptMode_SystemCall`, `Update` (instead of hooking them): all functions that are called after step 4.
 The VSLib itself is often loaded on steps 2 (different mods) or 3 (admin system).
 Also we can't use delayed calls in sm_utilities, because in dedicated server delay between step 4 and step 9 may be zero.